Ilfracombe Town A.F.C.: History

-The club was established in 1902 as Ilfracome Football Club.
+The club was established in 1902 as Ilfracombe Football Club.
 They were founder members of the North Devon League in 1904 and played in the league's first match, a 4–2 win at Pilton Yeo Vale.
 However, the club left the league at the end of the 1905–06 season.
 A team under the name Ilfracombe Devonia joined the league in 1908–09 and was replaced by Ilfracombe Town in the following season.
 Ilfracombe Town finished bottom of the Senior Division in 1919–20.
 Although they were Senior Division runners-up in 1921–22, the club finished bottom of the Senior Division again in 1922–23, and left to join the East Devon League.
 Ilfracombe returned to the North Devon League in the mid-1920s, but left before the end of the decade.
 Returning to the league in 1931, they were runners-up in 1931–32.

 After World War II, Ilfracombe played in the Premier Division of the Exeter & District League.
 Despite only finishing twelfth in the division in 1948–49, the club moved up to the Western League, becoming a founder member of its new Division Three.
 They were runners-up in their first season in the division, earning promotion to Division Two.
 The club were Division Two runners-up in 1952–53 and were promoted to Division One.
 However, after finishing bottom of Division One in 1954–55, they were relegated back to Division Two.
 In 1959, the club left the Western League, returning to the North Devon League in 1960.
 They were Senior Division champions in 1966–67.
 The division was renamed the Premier Division in 1969 and the club were champions again in 1970–71, 1981–82 (winning all 26 league matches) and 1982–83.

 After finishing as Premier Division runners-up in 1983–84, Ilfracombe rejoined the Western League, entering Division One.
 The club finished bottom of the division in their first season back in the league, and again in 1995–96.
 However, after finishing third in Division One in 2006–07, the club were promoted to the Premier Division.
 In 2014, they resigned from the Western League, with the first team replacing the reserves in the Premier Division of the North Devon League.
 The club won the Premier Division title in 2016–17, and were promoted to Division One East of the South West Peninsula League.
 Following league reorganisation at the end of the 2018–19 season, the club were elevated to the Premier Division East.
 In 2021 they were promoted to the Premier Division of the Western League based on their results in the abandoned 2019–20 and 2020–21 seasons.

+In 2024–25 Ilfracombe finished second-from-bottom of the Western League Premier Division and were relegated back to the Premier Division East of the South West Peninsula League.